react-native-webview/react-native-webview/docs/Guide.md

 </html>
 ```

 Note: `ReactNativeWebView.injectedObjectJson()` returns the JSON encoded object passed in to `injectedJavaScriptObject`.
-It must be passed to `JSON.parse` before it's properties can be accessed.
+It must be passed to `JSON.parse` before its properties can be accessed (but it may be `undefined`!).

 ```jsx
 import React, { Component } from 'react';